osefatul/ticket-tracker-system-CRM/backend/README.md

     2- Receive Email
     3- Check if user exist for the email
     4- Create unique 6 digits pin code
-    5- Save pin and email in the database using nodemailer.
-    6- Email the pin.
+    5- Save pin and email in the database using nodemailer and resetPinSchema.js 6- Email the pin.

     B: Update password in the database: router.patch("/reset-password")